DynamiteAI/dynamite-nsm/README.md

 ### What's in the Box?

 #### Agent

+##### Agents are scattered throughout your environment, and bind to a network interface (typically a mirrored port), after which traffic is forwarded to the monitor for enrichment and indexing.

 | Component   | Description                                                                                                                                                                                                           |
 |-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Zeek        | Previously Bro, Zeek is a powerful network analysis framework that is differs from your typical IDS.
 It is capable of enumerating detailed information surrounding network connections and their underlying protocols.|